hydra3333/Pi4NAS64/README.md

    - GPU memory is 384Mb
    - "localisation" tab is used to check/configure our timezone/locale etc... also set local language to `UTF-8` to avoid issues

-4. Ensure the Pi has a fixed IP address
+4. Ensure the Pi has a fixed IPv4 address
-   - perhaps by using our home router's DHCP facility to recognise the Pi's mac address and provide a fixed IP address
+   - perhaps by using our home router's DHCP facility to recognise the Pi's mac address and provide it with an ongoing fixed IPv4 address

 5. If the Pi4 is Wired ethernet (ideally it will be), disable WiFi and BlueTooth on the Pi4
    - add these lines into '/boot/config.txt' and reboot the Pi4